 7. Attend Transfer Student Orientation

-Transfer Student Orientation for fall semester is Saturday, August 23, 2014.
+Transfer Student Orientation for spring semester is Saturday, January 17, 2015.
 This is a half-day program for all students transferring to Stritch directly from another institution.
 You will receive more information about Transfer Student Orientation after you register for classes.